gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Visualizations in the Graph

+GitLens 18.0 brings powerful new ways to visualize your repository directly in the _Commit Graph_.
+A more capable _Visual History_ view has been integrated into a _Visualizations_ mode that now hosts new experimental Treemap views to visualize changes by file, commit, and agent activity.

+Open the visualizations by clicking on the 'Show Visualizations' pulse icon at the bottom of the Graph sidebar, then use the switcher in the header to move between the _Visual History_ timeline and the new Treemap views.

+#### Visual History

-A new Visual History view renders your repo's history as a time-bucketed view of activity, with author avatars, configurable additions/deletions colors, and richer hover, zoom, scroll, brush, slider scrub, and slice filtering interactions.
-Open the visualization by clicking on the 'Show Visualizations' button at the bottom of the Graph sidebar, scope the history down to specific files and folers, and slice the changes by branches rather than authors if needed.
-The _Visual File History_ also gets a canvas-backed timeline for smoother rendering of dense histories.
+The _Visual History_ view renders your repo's history as a time-bucketed view of activity, with author avatars, configurable additions/deletions colors, and richer hover, zoom, scroll, brush, slider scrub, and slice filtering interactions.
+Scope the history down to specific files and folders, and slice the changes by branches rather than authors if needed.

 <img src="/wp-content/uploads/gl-18-0-graph-visual-history.png" class="help-center-img img-bordered">

+#### Treemap Visualizations (Experimental)

+As an alternative to the _Visual History_ timeline, the _Commit Graph_ now offers three Treemap views that lay your repository out spatially.
+Each supports hover tooltips, click-to-zoom into folders, and breadcrumb navigation to track and retrace your path:

+- **Files Treemap** &mdash; lays out your files and folders as nested rectangles, sized by their footprint, for a bird's-eye view of how the repository is structured.
+- **Commits Treemap** &mdash; highlights where development is concentrated by sizing files and folders according to commit activity, making your most-changed areas stand out at a glance.
+- **Agent Activity Treemap** &mdash; projects live AI agent presence onto your file structure in real time, distinguishing the files an agent is reading from the ones it's editing.

+The Treemap visualizations are enabled by default and can be toggled with the `gitlens.graph.experimental.visualizations.enabled` setting.
+When disabled, only the _Visual History_ is available.

 ### Open the Graph in a New Window